Environmental Education Programs for Schools

 The Schools Green network currently meets once a term.
 To join the network please contact the council’s:

-The next meeting open to all educators in the Hills is on Thursday, 4 May 4pm - 5pm at The Hills Shire Council Administration Building, 3 Columbia Court, Norwest.
+The next meeting open to all educators in the Hills is on Thursday, 24 July from 4pm - 5pm at The Hills Shire Council Administration Building, 3 Columbia Court, Norwest.

 Education Programs